gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Text/README.md

 ```

 It does the job but such mechanical changes may put a toll on code maintainability when they accumulate.
-You can also spot some amount of code duplication there.
+You can also spot some amount of code duplication here.

 Another approach would be to use `Regex` class which is readily available in .NET.
 But that might destroy the expressiveness of string manipulation functions like `Equals`.